skrusche63/shopify-insight/src/main/scala/de/kp/shopify/elastic/plugin/README.md

 ## Elasticsearch Predictive Plugin

-The final results of the multiple data processing phases are indexed in appropriate Elasticsearch indexes, and extend the base indexes that hold synchronized store data for the customer & product base, and the registered purchase orders.

-Due to this approach, all insights discovered from the customers' purchase behavior are searchable and can be directly transformed into valuable actions by suitable search-driven applications.
+The final results of the multiple phases of the customer science process are stored in an Elasticsearch cluster, extending the available customer, product & order data.
+The benefit of this approach is, that all insights from the customers' purchase behavior are searchable and can be directly transformed into valuable actions.

-And, as all data derived from applying analytics and predictive analysis, are equipped with a timestamp, it is easy to build and visualize time series from these data, or compare insights that have different timestamps.
+And, as all insights derived from the customer science process are time-stamped data, it is easy to visualize these data with [Kibana](http://www.elasticsearch.org/overview/kibana/), and, e.g. compare insights that have different timestamps.

-In addition to this functionality that is empowered by Elasticsearch, this platform also provides a plugin for Elasticsearch (Predictive Plugin) to support product recommendations, and the retrieval of time series data.
+Shopifyinsight also provides a plugin for Elasticsearch (Predictive Plugin) to transform this search engine into a recommender system.
+The following recommendation types are supported:

-### Product Recommendations

-The predictive plugin supports the following recommendations:

----

-#### Recommended for you
+### Recommended for you

-Recommended products are computed from the customer's preference profile by taking most similar users and their preferences into account.

----
+This type of recommendation provides a pre-computed set of products that are characterized by the highest affinity to a certain customer with respect to all other products available.

+The recommendations are derived by applying collaborative filtering to all preference profiles for customers that are assigned to the same customer segment or type.
+This approach avoids mining up profiles for high-value customers with those that e.g. have only purchased once.

+This ensures that these product recommendations are as personalized as possible for a specific customer.

-#### More like this
+### More like this

-This recommendation provides products that are similar to a certain product.
+This recommendation type does not take an individual customer into account, but has a strong focus on a certain product, and delivers those (other) products that are most similar to the selected one.

----
+The most similar products are derived from the collaborative filtering results by computing the cosine similarity of all products in the latent feature vector space.
+The data used by collaborative filtering refer to a certain customer segment or type, and, this implies that the most similar products also computed for a specific segment.

+This aspect refers to a more general data strategy that is applied by the customer science process.

-#### Bought also bought
+### Bought also bought

+This type of recommendation is also independent of the individual customer and has a strong focus on products that are related to a certain set of other products.
+The product relations this recommendation type is based on, are discovered from products that are frequently bought together by customer of a certain customer segment

 This kind of recommendation provides products that are related to a certain product or a set of products.

----

-#### Top selling products
+### Top selling products

 Topic selling products do not refer to a certain customer, and are retrieved from product purchase frequencies.